WelshDan/quiztime/README.md

 The players enter their answers by pressing the A, B, C or D keys on the keyboard and pressing enter.
 The answer is revealed and their current score is also updating after every answer.

-An incorrect answer give a score of 0 for that question
+An incorrect answer will give a score of 0 for that question

 ![Screenshot of the result of a wrong answer and the score being added is 0](assets/images/q1_wrong_answer.jpg)